indranildeveloper/indranildeveloper-kepler.gl/examples/replace-component/README.md

 # Replacing components

-Example showing how to replace kepler.gl default components using `injectComponents` method.
+Example showing how to replace indranildeveloper-kepler.gl default components using `injectComponents` method.

 #### 1. Install